digime/digime-sdk-nodejs/documents/sample-datasets.md

 // Each dataset has key (Dataset ID) that can to be passed to getOnboardServiceUrl and getAuthorizeUrl.
 ```

-[Response](../types/Types.GetServiceSampleDataSetsResponse.html) should look something like this:
+{@link Types.GetServiceSampleDataSetsResponse | Response} should look something like this:

 ```
 {